Ding-x/server-sales/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting
+#### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting
+This section has moved [here](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size
+#### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size
+This section has moved [here]( https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App
+#### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app
+This section has moved [here](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration
+#### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration
+This section has moved [here]( https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment
+#### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+This section has moved [here](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify
+#### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+This section has moved [here]( https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+## What's next?

+#### 1. Management side Front-end of server request system
+We need a dashboard (management side Front-end) to manage the request system.
+Administators can modify services with their attributes in the dashboard.
+You can develop the dashboard within the client side front-end project, or in a new project folder.
+Both ok.

+#### 2. Back-end and Database Development
+I would like to recommend to use Node.js with its framework Express.js to develop the Back-end.
+In terms of database, MonggoDB is a good option due to its flexibility.
+I've already defined the database schema in Front-end.
+It's in the root folder.
+This schema is just one solution (may not the best), just take it as an option.

+#### 3. API Implement in Front-end
+It's easy to use Restful API to communicate between Front-end and Back-end.
+Once Back-end and Database done, you need to implement the API request in Front-end/redux/ActionCreators.js file to replace the fake data.